Chutlhu/PhD_Defense_slides/plan.md

 - As sound repetition: echoes brings sound information (example of beamforming??)
 - As sound spatialization: they time of arrival (and direction of arrival) depends on the room geometry (example of rooge)

+### Challenges and Objective

+Current challenges:

+- Turning enemies into friends
+  - Anechoic (neglecting echoes) -> echoes are enemy
+  - Reverberation (modeling the full RIRs) -> very challenging task
+- estimating acoustic echoes in noisy environment is a non-trivial task
+- how to use properly the information?

-In this thesis we will see how to estimate the echoes and how to estimate them...
+In this thesis we will see how to estimate the echoes and how to estimate them and how to integrate this

+- model echoes in signal processing
+- estimate echoes
+- apply echoes
+- data for validation

 ### Outline 1D